-What is the research plan?
 An intelligent building agent simulation program (IBAS) has been developed and used to evaluate some prototype intelligent agents for their suitability to optimize the performance of building systems.
 The results to date demonstrate that intelligent agents have the potential to solve the optimization problem for building systems and also to be used for automated fault detection and diagnostics.
 A new laboratory is being constructed that will enable research on intelligent agent control of a mixed system of chillers, thermal storage, and air distribution components under realistic and reproducible operating conditions.
-The construction of this laboratory will be completed early in FY 2015.
+The construction of this laboratory will be completed in FY2015.

 Lessons learned from this research will also enable development of draft specifications for several intelligent building agents (e.g., an Air Handling Unit agent, a Chiller agent), including a list of functions to be included in each agent, technical design features, software architecture, and methods for system identification, communication, and negotiation among agents.
 NIST will work with standards writing organizations, such as ASHRAE, to develop guidelines and/or standards based on these specifications to facilitate the implementation of intelligent agents in building control applications.

 Related Programs and Projects: